uktrade/tamato/docs/exporter/celery-tasks.rst

 .. autoclass:: exporter.models.Upload

-Represents the whether an upload was successful or not.
+Represents whether an upload was successful or not.

 Other classes